Skip to main content

 External / Watch-Only Wallets

-When you import a wallet, Conto registers it as EXTERNAL custody.
+When you import a wallet, Conto registers it in EXTERNAL mode.
 You keep the keys, and your agent or wallet stack signs the transaction.

 • Conto can still evaluate policies before the transfer.